Preparing for IVF: Expert Care & Personalized Treatment

 Improving your overall health and taking your prescribed medications is very important when undergoing IVF.
 Your individual treatment plan will include medications in the form of pills and injections.
 Your physician and your nurse coordinator will help you understand the proper instructions and schedules for these medications.
 In addition to taking your medications, it is recommended that you attend to your overall health prior to beginning the IVF process.

-• Sleep at least eight hours per night
+• Getting at least 8 hours of sleep per night